jsanon01/data-science/log.md

 ### Suggestions for Self-Service Technology

-- portable kiosks inside the buses
+- Portable kiosks inside the buses

-- portable kiosks at convenient stores
+- Portable kiosks at convenient stores

-- gift or pre-paid cards (at grocerie stores)
+- Gift or pre-paid cards (at grocerie stores)

 ![Portable iPad Kiosk](https://github.com/jsanon01/data-science/blob/main/images/iPad%20kiosk.png)

+#### => kiosks don't do cash transactions but relay information to a centrlized server with gifts and prepaid cards.
 <!--
 ### What is Hadoop?